olebole/irafdoc/doc/obsutil.sptime.rst

   </p>
   <p>
-  The dispersion units are specified by strings having a unit type from the list below along with the possible preceding modifiers, <tt>"inverse"</tt>, to select the inverse of the unit and <tt>"log"</tt> to select logarithmic units.
-For example <tt>"log angstroms"</tt> to select the logarithm of wavelength in Angstroms and <tt>"inv microns"</tt> to select inverse microns.
+  The dispersion units are specified by strings having a unit type from the list below along with the possible preceding modifiers, <span style="font-family: monospace;">"inverse"</span>, to select the inverse of the unit and <span style="font-family: monospace;">"log"</span> to select logarithmic units.
+For example <span style="font-family: monospace;">"log angstroms"</span> to select the logarithm of wavelength in Angstroms and <span style="font-family: monospace;">"inv microns"</span> to select inverse microns.
 The various identifiers may be abbreviated as words but the syntax is not sophisticated enough to recognize standard scientific abbreviations except for those given explicitly below.